KasMedia Logo

 49

 This is by far not the simplest approach to topological sorting.
 However, it has the huge benefit of being incremental.
-It allows us to easily update the ordering as vertices are added on top (which is the case that interests us), and slight changes to the selected chain only induce slight changes to the ordering: if BnB_n and Bn1B_{n-1} are replaced for some reason by other vertices, we will not have to reorder anything from Bn2B_{n-2} and below.
+It allows us to easily update the ordering as vertices are added on top (which is the case that interests us), and slight changes to the selected chain only induce slight changes to the ordering: if BnB_n and Bn1B_{n-1} are replaced for some reason by other vertices, we will not have to reorder anything from Bn2B_{n-2} and below (note that B.MergeSetB.MergeSet is a subset of B.PastB.Past and so it never changes, so the only way to change the ordering below a block on the selected chain is to have it removed from the selected chain).

 Enjoyed reading this article?